Top 3 Factors Leading to Success in Life and Business

 Being clear on your purpose for personal ventures, like the gym, is crucial to your success, too.

 There is a big difference between “healthy” and “thin” or “ripped.”

-If you set off on your new gym journey telling yourself that you want to be healthy but deep down, your picture of success is on the cover of a magazine, you probably won’t be happy when you actually achieve your goal of “health.”
+If you set off on your new gym journey telling yourself that you want to be healthy, but deep down, your picture of success is on a magazine cover, you probably won’t be happy when you achieve your goal of “health.”

-You’ll be healthy, but that doesn’t necessarily mean you’re the newest cover model for a fitness magazine.
+You’ll be healthy, but that doesn’t mean you’re the newest cover model for a fitness magazine.